katerebekah/csharp-dotnet-milestones/1-foundations/resources/FND_REGEX.md

 ## Printable and Non-Printable Characters

-Beyond the world of letters, symbols and numbers, there's a collection of other characters that do not belong to an alphabet and have no visual representation in everyday language usages.
+Beyond the world of letters, symbols and numbers, there's a collection of other characters that do not belong to an alphabet and have no visual representation in everyday language.
 These are called *Non-Printable Characters*.
 Non-Printable, while they may not seen on a computer screen, can still be found and matched with regular expressions!

 First, let's list out the non-Printable characters in relation to a simple sentence in English: